-Created in 2013, the Mexico-US Entrepreneurship and Innovation Council (MUSEIC) is part of the High-Level Economic Dialogue announced by President Barack Obama and Mexican President Ernesto Peña Nieto to promote bi-national approaches to advance North American competitiveness, trade, and innovation in the entrepreneurial sector.
+Created in 2013, the Mexico-US Entrepreneurship and Innovation Council (MUSEIC) is part of the High-Level Economic Dialogue announced by President Barack Obama and Mexican President Enrique Peña Nieto to promote bi-national approaches to advance North American competitiveness, trade, and innovation in the entrepreneurial sector.

 WEConnect International chairs the Women Entrepreneurship Committee and is one of the 12 US members of MUSEIC, a group made up of US government agencies, private foundations and academic institutions.
 Mexico also has 12 members.
 All 24 are entrepreneurship experts.

 Funders and Partners